Chain Conveyors: Overview

-Chain conveyor is a rugged and durable conveyor system that is used to transport a multitude of products that would not typically convey on a roller conveyor.
+Chain conveyors are a rugged and durable conveyor systems that are used to transport a multitude of products that would not typically convey on a roller conveyor.
 Typical products that would be conveyed include pallets, racks, industrial containers and other products with a sturdy conveying surface.

 - Moving heavy products from one location to another.
 Chain conveyors are very simple and exceptionally durable

 - Moving product through high temperature zones (e.g. ovens) where other conveyor types may not be suitable

 - Moving in either continuous or indexing modes (i.e. the chain stops and starts each time to move a product to the end of the chain using a sensor)

 - Changing the speed is necessary.
 When fitted with a VFD (variable frequency drive), a chain conveyor is a simple conveyor to adjust the speed on